dcrebbin/supabase-unity-template/README.md

 Unity Editor Version: 2022.3.10f1

-This tutorial will currently assume you're familar with Supabase and have a project with various tables and authentication already configured; but you're wanting to add Unity mobile support.
+This tutorial will currently assume you're familiar with Supabase and have a project with various tables and authentication already configured; but you're wanting to add Unity mobile support.

 ### Steps